cloudyy74/CCAligner/README.md

-# CCAligner
+# CCAlignerpy

-This repo contains an implementation of CCAligner algorithm on Python, with support of Python and Java.
+This repo contains an implementation of modified CCAligner algorithm on Python, with support of Python, Java, C++ and C#.

 It is required to run